 Remember: You’re not in a hurry to go anywhere.
 The journey is where it’s at.
 We felt that 85km/hr was a comfortable speed for the roads in Iceland.

 Here’s a positive thing I learned during our Iceland camper van trip to round out this list!

 Parking can be tricky in Reykjavik.
 Pricing is according to complex zones that you can find online, but the car park around Hallgrímskirkja church is free.

 Now, Icelanders obviously know this and this means that it is hard to find an empty spot there.
 But it is definitely worth checking, as it’s a great central place to park in Reykjavik, and you might just get lucky and find a spot.
 We managed to park there for free twice in two days.

-I didn’t love travelling in that tiny camper van in Iceland – so much so that I ended up booking a hotel for three of the nights just to give us a break from the confines of the van.
+I didn’t love travelling in that tiny camper van in Iceland – so much so that I ended up booking a hotel in Iceland for three of the nights just to give us a break from the confines of the van.
 I am not sure whether I would do a camper van road trip again.
 But if I did, I would do things a little differently: I would try to get a bigger van with more space, comfort and sturdier tires.

 Overall, I may not be converted to #vanlife yet, but there were some positive things about our Iceland camper van trip:

 - We had a great time exploring Iceland and doing it in a camper van did feel like an adventure.